 SI.
-No. Section/ Rule Nature of Compliance Statutory Due Date Penalty 1 Section 20 abstracting water f as also As and when Imprisonment for a term which may extend to three months or with fine which may extend to ten thousand rupees or with both and in case the failure continues, with an additional effluents. fine which may extend to five thousand rupees for every day during which such failure continues after the conviction for the first such failure.(Section 41) 2 Section 24 A company shall not knowingly cause or permit any poisonous, noxious or polluting matter determined in accordance with such standards as may be laid down by the State Board to enter (whether directly or indirectly) into any stream or well or sewer or on land to enter into any stream any other matter which may tend, either directly or in combination with similar matters, to impede the proper flow of the water of the stream in a manner leading or likely to lend to a substantial aggravation of pollution due to other causes or of its consequences. (this is subject to certain exemptions provided under Section 24 (2) Always Imprisonment which shall not be less than one year and six months but which may extend to six years and with fine.
+No. Section/ Rule Nature of Statutory Compliance Due Date Penalty 1 Section 20 Directions from state government regarding abstracting water from any stream or well as also discharge of sewage and effluents.
+As and when Imprisonment for a term which may extend to three months or with fine which may extend to ten thousand rupees or with both and in case the failure continues, with an additional fine which may extend to five thousand rupees for every day during which such failure continues after the conviction for the first such failure.(Section 41) 2 Section 24 A company shall not knowingly cause or permit any poisonous, noxious or polluting matter determined in accordance with such standards as may be laid down by the State Board to enter (whether directly or indirectly) into any stream or well or sewer or on land to enter into any stream any other matter which may tend, either directly or in combination with similar matters, to impede the proper flow of the water of the stream in a manner leading or likely to lend to a substantial aggravation of pollution due to other causes or of its consequences. (this is subject to certain exemptions provided under Section 24 (2) Always Imprisonment which shall not be less than one year and six months but which may extend to six years and with fine.
 (Section 43) 3.
 Sec.
-25 A company to take previous consent of the State Board by making Application in prescribed form (FORM XIII): (i) to establish or take any steps to establish any industry, operation or process, or any treatment and disposal system or any extension or addition thereto, which is likely to discharge sewage or trade effluent into a stream or well or sewer or on land or (ii) to bring into use any new or altered outlet for the discharge of sewage or (iii) to begin to make any new Always Imprisonment which shall not be less than one year and six months but which may extend to six years and with fine.
+25 A company to take previous consent of the State Board by making Application in prescribed form (FORM XIII): (i) to establish or take any steps to establish any industry, operation or process, or any treatment and disposal system or any extension or addition thereto, which is likely to discharge sewage or trade effluent into a stream or well or sewer or on land or (ii) to bring into use any new or altered outlet for the discharge of sewage or (iii) to begin to make any new discharge of sewage.
+Always Imprisonment which shall not be less than one year and six months but which may extend to six years and with fine.
 (Section 44)

-discharge of sewage.
-4. Sec.
-31 If at any place where any industry, operation or process, or any treatment and disposal system or any extension or addition thereto is being carried on, due to accident or other unforeseen act or event, any poisonous, noxious or polluting matter is being discharged, or is likely to be discharged into a stream or well or sewer or on land and, as a result of such discharge, the water in any stream or well is being polluted, or is likely to be polluted, then the person in charge of such place shall forthwith intimate the occurrence of such accident act or event to the State Board.
-Always Imprisonment which may extend to three months or with fine which may extend to ten thousand rupees or with both and in the case of a continuing contravention or failure, with an additional fine which may extend to five thousand rupees for every day during which such contravention or failure continues after conviction for the first such contravention or failure.(Section 45A)
+If at any place where any industry, operation or process, or any treatment and disposal system or any extension or addition thereto is being carried on, due to accident or other unforeseen act or event, any poisonous, noxious or polluting matter is being discharged, or is likely to be discharged into a stream or well or sewer or on land and, as a result of such discharge, the water in any stream or well is being polluted, or is likely to be polluted, then the person in charge of such place shall forthwith intimate the occurrence of such accident act or event to the State Board.
+Always Imprisonment which may three months or with fin may extend to ten thousar or with both and in the continuing contravention or failure after conviction for the story day during which contravention or failure after conviction for the story day during which are contravention or failure after conviction for the story discharge, the water in any stream or well is being polluted, or is likely to be polluted, then the person in charge of such place shall forthwith intimate the occurrence of such accident act or event to the State Board. fine which and rupees case of a n or failure, which may rupees for thich such continues first such -- --